alf CLI Reference

 alf add | Track an arbitrary workspace file so sync includes it | No |

-alf sync | Incremental sync to cloud | Yes |
+alf sync | Incremental sync to cloud (--all syncs every enabled agent) | Yes |

 alf restore | Download and restore from cloud | Yes |